Undergraduate Student Advising

 Are you interested in attending the beautiful campus of Texas A&M, looking to connect one-on-one with our graduate faculty and other graduate students?

+Planning to attend graduate school is a very important decision to make.
 The best way to determine if the ALEC Department is the right place for you is to have conversations.
+For information about the programs we have to offer, visit our graduate programs web page.
 The Department will host a Prospective Student Recruitment Symposium ever fall.
-Whether you are here locally or at a distance, you may contact the graduate coordinator for more information or to schedule an appointment.
+Whether you are here locally or at a distance, we welcome you to visit with the graduate coordinator for more information about our programs, certificate options, and the recruitment symposium or email to schedule an appointment.

 Associate Head for Graduate Programs